 Open space for all beautifully maintained sporting activities - lots of ?????? involved.
 67, Need for formal sports area.
 Consider more wider edges for wildlife benefit.
 71, Open space, traffic free.
 Seeing youngsters using this space makes me smile.
 72, Large area for sports.
 73, Wildlife plants - walking.
 74, Place for young people to meet and socialise.
 75, Climbing frame form for toddlers been xxx for over 6 years.
 77, Clear play area.
 78, Also used by parkrun (see comment for Bruce McKenzie playfield) 80, Sports facility which should be maintained.
 81, events you have attended or things you are planning do there.
-Questionnaire No. vely to walk the dog and for the children to play.
-Norts activities.
-Sh to continue to enjoy open space.
-See as a recreational space and link to village.
-Large calming area.
-Remove parking charges.
-Norts activities for all ages See as many green spaces as possible - especially tree areas.
-Screation space for local people to help prevent obesity.
-Sofinitely.
-Sofinitely.
-Sofinitely.
-Sofinitely.
-Sofinitely area of the community.
-Sofinitely believe there should be extensive open areas on each side of Cranleigh for sport, recreation and environmental reasons.
+Questionnaire No. Lovely to walk the dog and for the children to play.
 83, Sports activities.
 86, Wish to continue to enjoy open space.
 88, Use as a recreational space and link to village.
 Large calming area.
 Remove parking charges.
-89, Sports activities for all ages 90, ep as many green spaces as possible - especially tree areas.
+89, Sports activities for all ages 90, Keep as many green spaces as possible - especially tree areas.
 91, Recreation space for local people to help prevent obesity.
 92, Definitely.
 93, Central to village sports.
 Central play area of the community.
-94, believe there should be extensive open areas on each side of Cranleigh for sport, recreation and environmental reasons.
+94, I believe there should be extensive open areas on each side of Cranleigh for sport, recreation and environmental reasons.
 96, Involved with football and centenary garden.
 Important recreation space for Cranleigh.
 97, Green lung.
 Better drainage improve soil.
 Recreation, centenary garden looking lovely.
 101